sitewards/modman-php/README.md

     php modman.php deploy B2BProfessional

+VCS integration is postponed, because there are great clients out there, so we don't use it in modman anyway.

 Started at Magento Hackathon in Zürich 2013-03-09

 Influenced by the original modman at https://github.com/colinmollenhour/modman/